Evening With Michael Morton

 Sep 30, 2014

-On October 4, 2011, Michael Morton was exonerated after spending nearly 25 years in prison in nearby Williamson County after being wrongly convicted of the murder of his wife Christine.
+On October 4, 2011, Michael Morton was exonerated after spending nearly 25 years in a Williamson County prison after being wrongly convicted of the murder of his wife.
 Morton will share his remarkable story of tragedy, injustice, and forgiveness.
-Copies of Mr. Morton's recent memoir Getting Life will be available for sale, and a book-signing will precede the program.
+Copies of Mr. Morton's recent memoir Getting Life will be available for sale, and a book-signing will precede the program in the upper Auditorium lobby.
 Copies of the book are already available in The Store at LBJ and online.

-The conversation will be moderated by Barry C. Scheck, Professor of Law at the Benjamin N. Cardozo School of Law.
+Mr. Morton will be joined by Barry C. Scheck, Professor of Law at the Benjamin N. Cardozo School of Law.
 Scheck is also the Co-Founder and Co-Director of the Innocence Project, a nonprofit organization which uses DNA evidence to exonerate the wrongly convicted and bring about reform in many areas of the criminal justice system.